Sunday, 28 December 2014

 Davening while Flying

-Question: Previously when I have flown, I have been invited to join a minyan on the plane, though have always been uncomfortable about doing so.
-I am about to fly again.
-What should I do if asked to join a minyan?
+Question: On previous flights, I’ve been invited to join a minyan on the plane, though I’ve always felt uncomfortable doing so.
+I’m about to fly again.
+What should I do if I’m asked to join a minyan?

-Thus, R’ Moshe Feinstein (Igros Moshe OC 4:20) writes that one can sit for the amida on an aeroplane, especially if one will be less distracted.
-R’ Shlomo Zalman Auerbach (Halichos Shlomo, Tefilla 8:4) adds that as davening with a minyan during a flight will bother other passengers, one should rather daven the amida while seated.
+R’ Moshe Feinstein (Igros Moshe OC 4:20) writes that it is permissible to sit for the amida on a plane, especially if it will help maintain focus and reduce distractions.
+Similarly, R’ Shlomo Zalman Auerbach (Halichos Shlomo, Tefilla 8:4) recommends avoiding a minyan during a flight which would disturb other passengers.
+Instead, he suggests davening the amida while seated.

-The Aruch Hashulchan (OC 94:18) writes that one davening while sitting should still (keep their feet together and) bow in the appropriate places, standing in their seat to do so if possible.
+The Aruch Hashulchan (OC 94:18) advises that even when davening while seated, one should still keep their feet together and bow at the appropriate points.
+If possible, they should stand at their seat when bowing.

 Davening for the IDF on Shabbos